-RB: Yes, it's just down there - they have different species of fish and a lot of them all look the same [laughter].
-So, knowing your fish ID is very good down there.
-But also, because I do fewer trips down there, I also just like to bring references to learn some of the southern fish species.
-But going for those species, it's fun to see, like going for Kroger trips, some of the other interesting things that pop up in Kroger.
-When you do get a fresh, fresh ketchup Kroger, you've learned why they're called croaker because they just make a croaking sound out of their own deck.
-So, yes, it's just fun to fun to check out how different guys fish, even though the gear types are the same, you know, a dragger.
-One dragger is almost no different from another dragger, you can't discern but this how they use their gear is kind of fun to watch.
+RB: Yes, it's just down there they have different species of fish and a lot of them all look the same. [laughter] Knowing your fish ID [identification] is very good down there.
+But also, because I do fewer trips down there, I also usually have to bring references to learn some of the southern fish species.
+But going for those species, it's fun to see.
+Going for croaker trips, some of the other interesting things that pop up in croaker, when you do get a fresh catch of croaker, you learn why they're called croaker because they just make a croaking sound when they're on deck.
+So, yeah, it's fun to check out how different guys fish, even though the gear types are the same.
+One dragger is almost no different from another dragger you can't discern, but how they use their gear is kind of fun to watch.